Organometallic chemistry: Organometallic reactions

 The synthesis of many organic molecules are facilitated by organometallic complexes.
 Sigma-bond metathesis is a synthetic method for forming new carbon-carbon sigma bonds.
 Sigma-bond metathesis is typically used with early transition-metal complexes that are in their highest oxidation state.
 Using transition-metals that are in their highest oxidation state prevents other reactions from occurring, such as oxidative addition.
 In addition to sigma-bond metathesis, olefin metathesis is used to synthesize various carbon-carbon pi bonds.
 Neither sigma-bond metathesis or olefin metathesis change the oxidation state of the metal.
 Many other methods are used to form new carbon-carbon bonds, including beta-hydride elimination and insertion reactions.

 Catalysis

 Organometallic complexes are commonly used in catalysis.
 Major industrial processes include hydrogenation, hydrosilylation, hydrocyanation, olefin metathesis, alkene polymerization, alkene oligomerization, hydrocarboxylation, methanol carbonylation, and hydroformylation.
+The catalytically active organometallic species are often generated in situ starting from commercially available metal salts.
 Organometallic intermediates are also invoked in many heterogeneous catalysis processes, analogous to those listed above.
 Additionally, organometallic intermediates are assumed for Fischer–Tropsch process.

-Organometallic complexes are commonly used in small-scale fine chemical synthesis as well, especially in cross-coupling reactions that form carbon-carbon bonds, e.g. Suzuki-Miyaura coupling, Buchwald-Hartwig amination for producing aryl amines from aryl halides, and Sonogashira coupling, etc.
+Organometallic complexes are commonly used in fine chemical synthesis as well, especially in cross-coupling reactions that form carbon-carbon bonds, e.g. Suzuki-Miyaura coupling, Buchwald-Hartwig amination for producing aryl amines from aryl halides, and Sonogashira coupling, etc.

+Organometallic species are also involved in photoredox catalysis, although not on a commercial scale.